kinneers/Word-Guess-Game/README.md

 # Word-Guess-Game
-A word guessing (or hangman-type) game created with Vanilla JavaScript, HTML5, and CSS3.
+A word guessing (or hangman-stlye) game created with Vanilla JavaScript, HTML5, and CSS3.

 ## Developed by: Sarah Kinneer
 ## November/December, 2018